 Laser Eye Surgery: A Solution to Corneal Erosions

-Another option could be to consider Laser Eye Surgery as using the laser appears to be the minimally invasive and long-term effective therapy for RCE.
-Phototherapeutic keratectomy (PTK) involves the surgical laser treatment of the cornea to selectively ablate cells on the surface layer of the cornea.
-PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to treat any scarring as well as to correct a refractive error, such as short or longsightedness.
+Phototherapeutic keratectomy (PTK) is a type of laser surgery that involves selectively removing cells on the surface layer of the cornea.
+PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to also treat any scarring as well as correcting a refractive error, such as short or longsightedness.